numaproj/numaflow/docs/specifications/controllers.md

 ## Inter-Step Buffer Service Controller

-`Inter-Step Buffer Service Controller` is used to watch `InterStepBufferService` object, depending on the spec of the object, it might install services (such as JetStream, or Redis) in the namespace, or simply provide the configuration of the `InterStepBufferService` (for example, when an `external` redis ISB Service is given).
+`Inter-Step Buffer Service Controller` is used to watch `InterStepBufferService` object, and manage generated resources.

 ## Pipeline Controller